-- facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development; - evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Head of School to account for its implementation; - be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local safeguarding arrangements with other agencies; - appoint a senior Board-level (or equivalent) lead to, with the RHoS, monitor the effectiveness of this policy in conjunction with the full School Board.
+- facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development; - evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Principal to account for its implementation; - be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements; - appoint a senior board level (or equivalent) lead [or, the RHoS to monitor the effectiveness of this policy in conjunction with the full School Board.
 This is always a different person from the DSL.